Charlie Schlatter: Video games

 Schlatter was the voice of Major Raikov in Metal Gear Solid 3: Snake Eater as well as Raiden in the short film Metal Gear Raiden: Snake Eraser included on the second disk of the Metal Gear Solid 3: Subsistence game.
 He voiced Specter, the villain in the game Ape Escape 3.
 In 2012, he also voiced Finn in the game Sorcery.

 In 2004, he voiced Aatius Vedrix, Lucius Vulso, Tarakh, Steward Daedakovoon, Znink Flatzazzle and Dunn Coldbrow in EverQuest II.
-He recently voiced Robin and reprised his role as The Flash in Lego Batman 2: DC Super Heroes, Lego Batman: The Movie – DC Super Heroes Unite, Lego Batman 3: Beyond Gotham and Lego Dimensions.
+He voiced Robin and reprised his role as The Flash in Lego Batman 2: DC Super Heroes, Lego Batman: The Movie – DC Super Heroes Unite, Lego Batman 3: Beyond Gotham and Lego Dimensions.
 He also voiced the main protagonist Wonder-Red in The Wonderful 101.

 Personal life

 Schlatter dated Jennifer Aniston in 1990, during the shooting of the Ferris Bueller television series.
 He married Colleen Gunderson in 1994 and they have two daughters and a son.